Our Team

 Linda Christensen

-Linda Christensen is Director of the Oregon Writing Project at Lewis & Clark College in Portland, Oregon.
+Linda Christensen is a Rethinking Schools editor and author of Reading, Writing, and Rising Up and Teaching for Joy and Justice: Re-Imagining the Language Arts Classroom.
+She co-edited Rhythm and Resistance: Teaching Poetry for Social Justice.
+For many years Christensen directed the Oregon Writing Project at Lewis & Clark College in Portland, Oregon.
 During her thirty-year career in Portland Public Schools, she taught language arts at Jefferson and Grant High Schools and worked as Portland’s Language Arts Coordinator.
-Linda is also the author of Reading, Writing and Rising Up, Teaching for Joy and Justice, and co-editor of Rethinking Elementary Education, Rhythm and Resistance, and The New Teacher Book.

 Grace Cornell Gonzales has worked as a bilingual elementary school teacher in Oakland, San Francisco, and Guatemala City.
 She joined the Rethinking Schools editorial board in 2013 and served as submissions editor from 2017-2021.
 She now lives in Seattle, Washington, where she works in teacher education at the University of Washington while pursuing her doctorate in Language, Literacy, and Culture.
 She is a co-editor of Rethinking Bilingual Education and is currently co-editing a book about family and community engagement.